 The FORMAT parameter is set to HE_TB

+The RANGING_FLAG is set to 1

 The APEP_LENGTH parameter is set to 0

+The SECURE_LTF_FLAG is set as follows:

+Is set to 0 in the TB Ranging measurement exchange (11.21.6.4.3).

+Is set to 1 in the TB Ranging measurement exchange with Secure LTF (11.21.6.4.5.2).

+The TX_WINDOW_FLAG is set to 1 if the SECURE_LTF_FLAG is set to 1 and the RSTA and ISTA have negotiated to use the optional frequency domain Tx window for I2R NPDs; it is set to 0 otherwise.

 The NUM_STS parameter is set to the same value as the Number Of Spatial Streams subfield in the SS Allocation field in the User Info field in the preceding Ranging Sounding Trigger frame

 The LTF_REP parameter is set to the same value as the I2R Rep subfield in the User Info field in the preceding Ranging Sounding Trigger frame plus 1. (#3868)